My Zombie Incursion into Amazon.com

-This is how it began.
-Over two years ago I unwittingly planted the seeds of an undead horde into the pages of my book, Seven Deadliest Web Application Attacks.
+This is how the end began.
+Over two years ago I unwittingly planted the seeds of an undead outbreak into the pages of my book, Seven Deadliest Web Application Attacks.

-- Use the “Search Inside This Book” function to search for zombie.
+• Use the “Search Inside This Book” feature to search for zombie.

-- Cower before approaching mass of flesh-hungry brutes.
-Or just click OK a few times.
+• Cower before the approaching horde of flesh-hungry brutes – or just click OK a few times.

 On page 16 of the book there is an example of an HTML element’s syntax that forgoes the typical whitespace used to separate attributes.
 The element’s name is followed by a valid token separator, albeit one rarely used in hand-written HTML.
 The printed text contains this line: